equations-project/pyeq3/examples/AnimatedGIF/README.txt

 see http://commonproblems.readthedocs.io/en/latest/

-Step 1: Install matplotlib, imagemagick and gifsicle
+Step 1: Install imagemagick and gifsicle

-On Debian or Ubuntu Linux, you can use this command:
+Assuming you already have pyeq3 installed with the appropriate dependencies (see documentation), you need only install imagemagick and gifsicle:

-sudo apt-get install imagemagick python3-matplotlib gifsicle python3-pil
+Linux: sudo apt-get install imagemagick gifsicle

-and then install pyeq3 with the command:

-pip install pyeq3
+Mac: brew install imagemagick gifsicle